Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/lightprobes/reflection_cubemaps.rst

    :Panel:     :menuselection:`Object Data --> Custom Parallax`

 By default, the influence volume is also the parallax volume.
 The parallax volume is a volume on which is projected the recorded lighting.
-It should roughly fit it surrounding.
+It should roughly fit it surrounding area.
 In some cases it may be better to adjust the parallax volume without touching the influence parameters.
 In this case, just enable the *Custom Parallax* and change the shape and distance of the parallax volume independently.